China Council for the Promotion of Peaceful National Reunification: Japan

+New Zealand

+The New Zealand branch of the council, founded in 2000, is called the Peaceful Reunification of China Association of New Zealand.

+Turkey

+The Turkish branch of the council is called the China Peaceful Unification Association (CPUA, 土耳其中国和平统一促进会, Çin’in Barışçıl Birleşmesi Derneği).
+During the COVID-19 pandemic in Turkey, the CPUA donated medical face masks to the Istanbul municipal government, as well as to Istanbul's Maltepe and Beşiktaş districts.

 United States

 In the United States, multiple local councils exist and a national-level council is registered as a non-profit called the National Association for China's Peaceful Unification (NACPU).
 NACPU is also registered under the Foreign Agents Registration Act (FARA).
+Some of NACPU's leadership overlaps with a similar group, the Alliance for China's Peaceful Reunification (ACPR), which has organized protests against visits to the U.S. by Taiwanese officials such as Tsai Ing-wen.
+In 2019, the council had 36 chapter organizations throughout the US, located across ten states, Washington, D.C., as well as US territories of Puerto Rico and Guam.

 In 2019, U.S. congressional representative Judy Chu was named "honorary chairwoman" of a branch council called the Forums for Peaceful Reunification of China, an organization opposed to Taiwanese independence.

 In 2019, Li "Cindy" Yang, a vice-president of the organization's Florida-based council, was investigated by the Federal Bureau of Investigation for allegedly "peddling access" to Mar-a-Lago.

-In October 2020, NACPU was designated a foreign mission by the United States Department of State.

-Reaction

-Scholars and observers have noted that the council and its events are part of the political influence agenda of the Chinese Communist Party and that Taiwan has never been under the control of the CCP.
+Subsequently, the Florida branch, named the Florida Association for China Unification Inc., filed for dissolution.
+Despite evidence that laws may have been broken, the Federal Election Commission (FEC) voted not to investigate elections finance law complaints against Yang.

-In September 2020, U.S. Secretary of State Mike Pompeo stated that the State Department had begun reviewing the activities of the CCPPNR in the U.S. In October 2020, the State Department designated the NACPU a foreign mission of the People's Republic of China.
+In September 2020, U.S. Secretary of State Mike Pompeo stated that the State Department had begun reviewing the activities of the CCPPNR in the U.S. In October 2020, NACPU was designated a foreign mission by the United States Department of State.

 In 2022, the U.S. National Counterintelligence and Security Center issued a warning notice to state and local leaders citing the NACPU, the Chinese People's Association for Friendship with Foreign Countries, and the United Front Work Department.

+In 2023, the founder of the Texas Council for the Promotion of China's Peaceful Reunification, John Shing-Wan Leung, was jailed for life in China on espionage charges.

+In May 2023, the founder of the New England Alliance for the Peaceful Unification of China (NEAPUC), Liang Litang, was indicted for acting as an unregistered foreign agent of the Chinese government and for surveilling and harassing Chinese dissidents.
+He was later found not guilty.